sustainers/academic-map/_sources/about.md

 ## License

 All of the work here is licensed under an [MIT License](./LICENSE), with the copyright held by the contributors.

+## Funding and Disclaimer

+This site was sponsored by the Alfred P. Sloan Foundation under Grant Number G-2023-21015.
+Any opinions, findings, conclusions or recommendations expressed herein are those of the author(s) and do not reflect the views of the Alfred P. Sloan Foundation or Carnegie Mellon University.